Summer camps for kids in Paris

 American Childrens Theatre

 The American Childrens Theatre in Paris provides theatre in training in English throughout the year.
 Each summer, the theatre runs camps for children.
-This year, it’s offering Musical Theatre and Drama Camps for ages 3 – 17 from 30 June to 25 July 2025.
+This year, it’s offering Musical Theatre and Drama Camps for ages 3 – 17 from 29 June to 31 July 2026.
 The camps, run by theatre professionals, are packed with singing, dancing, games and theatrical fun.
-The morning Musical Theatre camp sessions are divided by age groups, with sessions for younger children (ages 3-10) and older ones (ages 6 – 17).
-Various workshops are available for children aged 6-17, including improv, comedy, clowning, and more.
+The morning Musical Theatre camp sessions are divided by age groups, with sessions for younger children (ages 3-10) and older ones (ages 6 – 12).
+Various workshops are available including improv, comedy, dance, and more.
 Each weekly session concludes with a live performance on Friday for family and friends.

 Energy Kids Academy